Dre007source/Multiplayer-Trivia-Game/README.md

-# CS230_Portfolio
+# 🎮 Draw It or Lose It

 CS 230 Portfolio Submission: The Gaming Room Software Design

  Project Overview
 This repository contains the completed software design document for *The Gaming Room*, a project that demonstrates my ability to design scalable and secure software applications while addressing client-specific requirements.
 The design focuses on creating a cross-platform multiplayer trivia game, *Draw It or Lose It*, which extends the current Android-only version to work seamlessly across web and mobile platforms.

 Client and Software Requirements
 The client, *The Gaming Room*, required a responsive and scalable web application to:
 - Host on a reliable and secure server capable of supporting thousands of simultaneous users.
 - Ensure compatibility with multiple platforms, including Linux, Mac, Windows, iOS, and Android.